-Step 1: Install SDL2 via your distro's package manager
+Step 1: Install SDL2 via your distribution's package manager

 - Open a Terminal instance

-- For BSD-based distros: Install the "sdl2" package.
+- For BSD-based distributions: Install the "sdl2" package

-- If your distro is not listed here: Try to find SDL2 in whatever package manager your distro uses.
-If you cannot, then compile it from source.
+- If your distribution is not listed here: Try to find SDL2 in whatever package manager your distribution uses.
+If you are unable to, then compile it from source.